Azure-Samples/ms-identity-docs-code-javascript/angular-spa/README.md

 - MSALGuard is used to protect routes
 - MSALBroadcastService is used to consume events emitted by MSAL
 - MSALInterceptor is provided by MSAL Angular to automatically acquire tokens for protected resources
-- HttpClient is used to perform an HTTP GET request against Graph with the user's token
+- HttpClient is used to issue an HTTP GET request to Microsoft Graph with user's access token.

 ## Reporting problems